 How do you know when spring has arrived in Texas?
 The hint of blue that begins to peek out from the once-again green grasses—bluebonnets!
-Texas’ state flower shines its brightest in a small town that’s only a short drive from Dallas, perfect for a Saturday excursion.
+We have a list of our favorite locations, below, where to see bluebonnets each spring, but we first want to give a special look at where Texas’ state flower shines its brightest—in Ennis, a small town that’s only a short drive from Dallas, perfect for a Saturday excursion.
 Deemed the “Official Bluebonnet City of Texas” by the Texas State Legislature, Ennis boasts more than 40 miles of trails that wind throughout blossoming bluebonnets—a great getaway for a family looking to ring in the arrival of spring.

 Before you hop in the car and head southeast, check the Ennis City website to ensure that the blooms are ready and waiting for you; the exact blooming dates are hard to predict due to weather, but city recommends visiting in April (you can also call the hotline, 972/878-4748).

-While the trails are open from April 1-30 from dusk till dawn, the City of Ennis hosts the official Ennis Bluebonnet Trails Festival April 17–19 with live music, food and family entertainment in downtown Ennis.
+While the trails are open in April from dusk till dawn, the City of Ennis hosts the official Ennis Bluebonnet Trails Festival April 8–10, 2022 with live music, food and family entertainment in downtown Ennis.
 Check the website for official times and day activities.

 Campión Trail, 972/721-2501.
 Find some near the far north end where Sam Houston Trail Park is, under Lyndon B. Johnson Freeway, or south towards T.W.
 Richardson Park, under Lyndon B. Johnson Freeway.